-It is a well-established fact that people learn differently.
+It’s a well-established fact that people learn differently.
 What works for one person may not necessarily work for another.
-So, with that in mind, let's explore what learner type are you?
+So, with that in mind, let's explore what learner type you could be.

-The learning-style model developed by Peter Honey and Alan Mumford can be a useful place to start, as they outlined four different types of learner, including the Activist, the Reflector, the Pragmatist and the Theorist.
+The learning-style model developed by Peter Honey and Alan Mumford can be a useful place to start.
+In this model, they outline four different types of learner, including the Activist, the Reflector, the Pragmatist and the Theorist.

 If you were building a piece of furniture, would you read the instructions first, or would you prefer launching right into constructing it?
-If you chose the latter, you may be an activist, as they tend to learn by doing.
-Activists prefer to solve problems and are happy to work with others.
+If you chose the latter, you may be an Activist.
+Activists tend to learn by doing, prefer to solve problems and are happy working alongside others.

 This type of learner prefers to stay on the sidelines and observe the world around them.
-Reflectors are also very good at looking at a situation from different points of view.
-You may be a reflector if you like talking things through with other people to help form an opinion.
+This makes Reflectors very good at looking at a situation from different points of view.
+You may be a Reflector yourself if you like talking things through with other people before forming an opinion.

 Most effective activities for the Reflector learner type:

-Pragmatists like to apply their knowledge rather than relying on abstract concepts.
+Pragmatists like to put their knowledge to use rather than relying on abstract concepts.
 They like to try out their ideas in the real world.
 Pragmatists will not believe something to be fact until they can see it in action.
 Does that sound like you?
 You could well be a Pragmatist, then.

 Most effective activities for the Pragmatist learner type: